abhishekdiphu/AI_for_Medicine_Specialization_Coursera/AI in Healthcare/3D Medical Imaging - End-to-End Deep Learning Applications/README.md

+### model is stored in :
+- model.py (its a 2d unet model)

+### to train:
+- python training.py

+### to do inference :
+- python infernece.py
+- models are stored in models folders
+- data is put in data folders.
+- output volume from the prediction is stored in data folder as out.nii.gz format

 ## NIFTI :

 Like DICOM, NIFTI, which stands for Neuroimaging Informatics Technology Initiative, is an open standard that is available at https://nifti.nimh.nih.gov/nifti-2.
 The standard has started out as a format to store neurological imaging data and has slowly seen a larger adoption across other types of biomedical imaging fields.